-Only a few meters away from the gate of Propylaea, you’ll find the remains of the statue of Athena Promachos, one of the several impressive statues that were located on the Acropolis and formed a path from the gate all the way up to the hill.
+Only a few meters away from the gate of Propylaea, you’ll find the remains of Athena Promachos, one of the several impressive statues located on the Acropolis and formed a path from the gate all the way up to the hill.

-Sculpted by Pheidias, this 9-meter tall statue was a symbol of perseverance and celebration of the victory of Athenians over the Persians.
+Sculpted by Pheidias, this 9-meter tall statue symbolized perseverance and celebration of the victory of Athenians over the Persians.

-It depicted the goddess Athena with a spear in one hand and a shield on the other.
+It depicted the goddess Athena with a spear in one hand and a shield in the other.
 It was moved to Constantinople in 426 AD by Emperor Theodosius.